-The CEO of Boxed Wholesale – a venture-backed company that raised $100 million in 2016 – recently shared why he offers generous fringe benefits to the company’s over 200 employees.
+The CEO of Boxed Wholesale – a venture-backed company that raised $100 million in 2016 – recently shared why he offers generous fringe benefits to the company’s over 200 employees and pays for his workers’ weddings and their kids’ tuition.

 Speaking to CNBC, Chieh Huang said, “After leading my first company, I realized that it doesn’t matter how powerful or big an organization is.
 If all of its people walked out one day, that organization is worth zero the next day.